yangKJ/ImageX/README.md

 - Support clean up disk expired data in your spare time and size limit.
 - Support setting different types of named encryption methods, Such as md5, sha1, base58, And user defined.
 - Support to set the response time of download progress interval.
+- Support dynamic display in multiple formats, Such as gif, heic, webp.

 ------